The Specular Derivative: Specular derivatives for single-variable functions

 exists as a real number.
 Also, we call $f^{\spd}_{+}(x_0)$ and $f^{\spd}_{-}(x_0)$ the (\emph{first order}) \emph{right specular derivative} of $f$ at $x_0$ and the (\emph{first order}) \emph{left specular derivative} of $f$ at $x_0$, respectively.
 In particular, we say $f$ is \emph{semi-specularly differentiable} at $x_0$ if $f$ is right and left specularly differentiable at $x_0$. \end{definition}

 In Appendix \ref{Notation}, we suggest the notation for semi-specular derivatives and employ the notations in this paper.

-\begin{remark} Clearly, semi-differentiability implies semi-specular differentiability, while the converse does not imply.
+\begin{remark} Clearly, semi-differentiability implies semi-specular differentiability, while the converse does not hold.
 For example, the sign function is neither right differentiable nor left differentiable at $0$, whereas one can prove that $D^{R}\operatorname{sgn}(0)=0=D^L \operatorname{sgn}(0)$. \end{remark}

 \begin{definition} Let $I$ be an open interval in $\mathbb{R}$ and $x_0$ be a point in $I$.
 Suppose a function $f : I \to \mathbb{R}$ is semi-specularly differentiable at $x_0$.
 We define the \emph{phototangent} of $f$ at $x_0$ to be the function $\operatorname{pht}f:\mathbb{R}\to \mathbb{R}$ by